19hours/sg-statutes/Acts/Employment Act.md

 ### Punishment for obstruction

 111\.
-Any employer or other person who wilfully obstructs or impedes any entry, inspection, inquiry or investigation made under this Act or commits, with respect to such entry, inspection, inquiry or investigation, any offence described in Chapter X of the Penal Code [Cap.
-224] shall be punished as provided in that Chapter.
+Any person who wilfully obstructs or impedes any entry, inspection, inquiry or investigation made under this Act for which no penalty is expressly provided shall be guilty of an offence.

+[32/2008 wef 01/01/2009]

 ### Penalties

 112\.
-Any person who is guilty of any breach or any offence under this Act for which no penalty is otherwise provided shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 6 months or to both, and for a subsequent offence under the same section to a fine not exceeding $2,000 or to imprisonment for a term not exceeding one year or to both.
+Any person who is guilty of any breach or any offence under this Act for which no penalty is otherwise provided shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both, and for a subsequent offence under the same section to a fine not exceeding $10,000 or to imprisonment for a term not exceeding one year or to both.

 [32/2008 wef 01/01/2009]